jorisnoo/dotfiles/README.md

 3. Accept the Xcode license agreement by running `sudo xcodebuild -license accept`
 1. Run `./install` to start the installation
 2. Install AlDente from `https://apphousekitchen.com/downloads/AlDente-Pro.dmg`
-1. Configure Sync and wait for the 'Backup' folder to download
+3. Switch the default shell to fish
 1. Restore preferences by running `mackup restore`
 1. Run `./macos/.macos` to apply "sensible macOS default" settings
 1. Restart computer to finalize the process